jcjcjuju/1007Final/README.md

 the official feature references from "Spotify for Developer" website provides down below.

 popularity
-integer
+-integer
-The popularity of the track.
+--The popularity of the track.
 The value will be between 0 and 100, with 100 being the most popular.
 The popularity of a track is a value between 0 and 100, with 100 being the most popular.
 The popularity is calculated by algorithm and is based, in the most part, on the total number of plays the track has had and how recent those plays are.
 Generally speaking, songs that are being played a lot now will have a higher popularity than songs that were played a lot in the past.
 Duplicate tracks (e.g. the same track from a single and an album) are rated independently.